phenology/hsr-phenological-modelling/avhrr/README.md

 The files downloaded from the USGS website only contain a single metric (SOST, in our case)

 ## Change projection and mask CONUS
 After unzipping the files donwloaded from EE to a single folder we run the [processPHA_SIx batch file](processPHA_SIx.bat) to change their projection and to crop them.
-To run this  file simply type the filename in your Windows console:
+This is done by simply typing the filename in the Windows console:

 ```
 > ProcessPHA_SIx.bat